 7-day Japan Rail Pass (valid for all above journeys): Yen 29,110

-(Those Exchange Orders bought on or before 31st March 2017 will of course be valid for exchange up to the normal 3-month validity).
+Note: Exchange Orders bought by Japanese nationals on or before 31st March 2017 will of course be valid for exchange up to the normal 3-month validity.

 If you opted for Royal Mail First Class, and the delivery is lost in the post, you will need to buy a replacement Exchange Order.
 After 3 months (ie. when the validity of the Exchange Order is expired) we will be able to refund you for the original lost voucher.

 The “Asama” bullet trains run between Tokyo and Nagano only.

 The “Kagayaki” is the faster of the two bullet train services of the Hokuriku Shinkansen all the way from Tokyo to Kanazawa, departing Tokyo and Kanazawa in the mornings and evenings.
 On its 2.5 hour journey it stops only at Ueno, Omiya, Nagano and Toyama.
 The Kagayaki is one of the few shinkansen trains without non-reserved seating.
 A seat reservation is mandatory.
 When all seats are booked out, standing tickets are available.